EdAlegrid/array-gpio/README.md

 All pin numbering used on this module are based on the RPI board's pinout diagram *numbers 1~40*.

-For Raspberry Pi OS, you can check your RPI board pinout by entering *pinout* from a terminal.
+If you are using a *Raspberry Pi OS*, you can check your board's pinout by entering *pinout* from a terminal.
 ```console
 $ pinout
 ```